What Types of Plants Do Ladybugs Lay Eggs on?

 What types of plants do ladybugs lay eggs on?
 Hibiscus is one of the most popular types of plants where ladybugs lay their eggs.

-The plant offers an abundance of food for ladybug larvae to feed on, making it a great choice for any garden.
+The plant offers abundant food for ladybug larvae to feed on, making it a great choice for any garden.

-In addition, the leaves of the hibiscus have a smooth texture, making them easy to attach eggs too.
-Hibiscus is an excellent choice when providing ladybugs with an ideal environment for laying eggs.
+In addition, the hibiscus leaves have a smooth texture, making them easy to attach eggs to.
+Hibiscus is an excellent choice when providing ladybugs an ideal environment for laying eggs.

 23. Mustard